47+ Europe Travel & Tourism Statistics (2023)

 Which country in Europe has the most tourism?

-With 89.4 million international tourist arrivals in 2019, France is the most popular place to visit in Europe.
+With 89.4 million international tourist arrivals in 2019 and 79.4 million in 2022, France is the most popular place to visit in Europe.

 International arrivals by country